Global Challenge 4: How can genuine democracy emerge from authoritarian regimes?

 - Produce cash flow projections for guaranteed basic income.

-- Implement UN treaties on minorities, migrants, and refugees.
+- Implement UN treaties on minorities, migrants, refugees, and other less-privileged groups.

 - Include 10 lessons from Devex research: move forward incrementally when beginning a democratic transition; retain a positive and inclusive vision at all times; build coalitions; create and protect spaces for dialogue; focus on constitution building; manage eventual tensions; understand the importance of political parties; deal carefully with military, security, and intelligence services; recognize the need for real reconciliation and transitional justice; and bring the gender lens to democratic transitions.

 : Steady economic progress and growing stability in most sub-Saharan African countries, as well as a growing active civil society are increasingly developing democratic structures with pluralistic political engagement and better government accountability across the region.More and more countries are holding competitive and peaceful elections, and the freedom of expression and communication increases with the spread of the Internet and growing consciousness about civil rights and liberties.
 Freedom House found